Vessel Digital Marketing

 1.1 Project.
 The Client is hiring Vessel to do one or more of the following (the "Services"):

-(b) Provide the Client with Website and/or PWA Maintenance services.
+(b) Provide the Client with CORE Performance services

 Refer to our services and provided quote for more details.